edeustace/assets-loader/README.md

 ### Running the examples

-The example is configured as a Play 2.1.2 application by default.
+The example is a Play 2.1.4 application.

-To run the 2.0.4 example:

-    cd example
-    ./create-example-2.0.4
-    cd example-play-app
-    play run

-To restore the 2.1.2 application:

-    cd example
-    ./create-example-2.1.2
-    cd example-play-app
      play run

 ## Description